 To understand the impact of behavioral segmentation, website activities, personas, social activities, and other such factors, first, let us consider a hypothetical situation (we will ignore the additional challenges or intricacies of such situations to look at the bigger picture).

 You have segmented your target market and have created your first paid ad.
-It can be a social media ad or a paid search engine ad against a relevant long-term keyword.
+Be it social media ad or a paid search engine ad against a relevant long-term keyword.
 Both these ads are different from each other.
 Hence the dynamic segmentation technology will happen differently.

-The social media ad can give you impressions, clicks, trigger in-message communication, and social media page activity, bring the visitor to your dedicated landing page, and then this visitor either becomes your lead directly from the landing page or get redirected to the main website or product page, wherein it gets converted to a potential lead.
+The social media ad can give you impressions, clicks, trigger in-message communication, and social media page activity.
+It brings the visitor to your dedicated landing page.
+All visitors would either become your lead directly from the landing page or get redirected to the main website or product page, wherein it gets converted to a potential lead.

 There are two things that can happen:

 - The visitor completes the whole flow and becomes a lead.